 The full proof is given in Appendix I. \end{proof-sketch}

 \

 \textit{Efficient examples.---} For certain graph states or sets of dishonest parties, we can reduce the resources required for verification; in fact, we see that simply by measuring the stabiliser generators, the desired statement can be made about the fidelity of the unknown state.
-Essentially, this can be done if, by only the stabiliser generator tests passing perfectly, we can make the same conclusions as from the full stabiliser group regarding which $\beta_{\xbold}$s must be zero.
-In such a scenario, the parties can instead run Protocol \ref{alg:takeuchi} with a simplified set of test measurements (where $\mathsf{J} = n$).
-Let us now give some examples where such a simplification applies, as shown in the following Theorem.
-The graph states we consider are of the structures shown in Figure \ref{fig:examples}.
+Then, the parties can instead run Protocol \ref{alg:takeuchi} with a simplified set of test measurements (where $\mathsf{J} = n$).
+Such examples are given in the following Theorem, whose graph states are shown in Figure \ref{fig:examples}.

 \begin{manualtheorem}{2} If $\ket{\mathscr{G}}$ is either \begin{enumerate} \item[A.] a complete graph state with dishonest parties anywhere in the network, or \item[B.] a pentagon graph state with either one, three or four dishonest parties anywhere in the network, or two dishonest parties who are adjacent, or \item[C.] a cycle graph state with either one, $n-2$ or $n-1$ dishonest parties anywhere in the network, or any other number of dishonest parties who are adjacent, or \item[D.] a $\mathsf{1D}$ cluster state with either one or $n-1$ dishonest parties anywhere in the network, or any other number of adjacent honest or dishonest parties, or \item[E.] a $\mathsf{2D}$ cluster state with either one or $n-1$ dishonest parties anywhere in the network, or any other set of adjacent dishonest parties that forms a square or rectangle anywhere in the network, \end{enumerate} and we set $N_{total} = 2n N_{test}, N_{test} = \lceil{ m n^4 \ln n}\rceil$, and $\mathcal{S}$ as the set of stabiliser generators, assuming an honest Verifier, the probability that the fidelity of the averaged state of the target copy (over all possible choices of the tested copies and target copy) in Protocol \ref{alg:takeuchi} satisfies